 Sprinkle with the salt and pepper.
 Taste and adjust seasoning, and add about 1 teaspoon of sugar if desired.

 - Add color and flavor to the corn with some minced onion and bell pepper.
 Add 2 tablespoons of finely minced onion and 2 tablespoons of finely minced green and/or red bell pepper.
 Cook in the skillet for 2 minutes before you add the corn.

-- For some smoky spice, mince about 1/2 to one whole chipotle pepper in adobo sauce and add it to the corn a few minutes before it is done cooking.
+- For some smoky spice, mince about 1/2 to one whole chipotle pepper in adobo sauce and add it to the corn a few minutes before it is finished cooking.